amanzav/waterworks/tests/README.md

-# Geese CLI - Test Suite
+# Waterworks CLI - Test Suite

-This directory contains automated tests for the Geese CLI tool to help diagnose issues and verify functionality.
+This directory contains automated tests for the Waterworks CLI tool to help diagnose issues and verify functionality.

 ## 🧪 Test Files